ViaVersion/ViaFabricPlus/docs/DEVELOPER_API.md

 ViaFabricPlus uses [ViaVersion](https://github.com/ViaVersion/ViaVersion) for protocol translation, so the ViaVersion API can be used.

-The general API endpoint for ViaFabricPlus specifics is `ProtocolTranslator`
+The general API point for ViaFabricPlus specifics is `ProtocolTranslator`
 ```java
 // Get and change the current selected version
 final ProtocolVersion version = ProtocolTranslator.getTargetVersion();